 DESCRIPTION: The project area is located on the south shore of Long Island consisting of approximately 9 miles of oceanfront from Jones Inlet to East Rockaway Inlet.
 The area has been subject to direct wave attack and flooding during major storms and hurricanes, causing damage to structures located along the barrier island.
 A historical low height and narrow width of the beach front has increased the potential for storm damage.
 Damaging storms have occurred in 1938, 1950, 1953, 1960, 1962, 1984, 1991, 1992 and 2012.
 In October 2012, Super Storm Sandy was credited with over $250 million dollars of damage.
 The proposed project would provide coastal storm damage risk reduction to the highly developed communities in this area.
-The 1995 Feasibility Report’s recommended plan would provide reduce risk against a 100-year storm event for 7 of the 9 miles of public shoreline between Jones Inlet and East Rockaway Inlet, including the communities of Point Lookout, Lido Beach, and the City of Long Beach.
-The recommended plan includes: 1] the construction of a 110 foot wide protective berm at an elevation of 10 feet above sea level, 2] a 25 foot wide dune system at an elevation of 15 feet above sea level, 3] the rehabilitation of sixteen (16) existing groins in the City of Long Beach, 4] the construction of four (4) new groins at the eastern end of the island in the Town of Hempstead, and 5] periodic nourishment of the restored beaches for a period of 50 years.
+The 1995 Feasibility Report’s recommended plan consisting of a berm, dune and groin system would reduce risk against a 100-year storm event for approximately 7 of the 9 miles of public shoreline between Jones Inlet and East Rockaway Inlet, including the communities of Point Lookout, Lido Beach, and the City of Long Beach.

 AUTHORIZATION: The feasibility study was conducted pursuant to a resolution by the Committee on Public Works and Transportation of the U.S. House of Representatives adopted October 1, 1986.
 Project construction was authorized by the Water Resources Development Act of 1996.